sharmerika/CustomVision-demo/README.md

 - Try multi-tag classification or object detection
 - Possibly script training pipeline in Python or PowerShell

-##Final Note
+###Final Note

->Moving on to the next task, will circle back on this and create a better pipeline for Custom Vision
+>Moving on to the next task, I will circle back on this and create a better pipeline for Custom Vision

 ---